F. Scott Fitzgerald: Hemingway and the Lost Generation

 In France, Fitzgerald became close friends with writers Ernest Hemingway and Gertrude Stein.

 After wintering in Italy, the Fitzgeralds returned to France, where they alternated between Paris and the French Riviera until 1926.
 During this period, he became friends with writer Gertrude Stein, bookseller Sylvia Beach, novelist James Joyce, poet Ezra Pound and other members of the American expatriate community in Paris, some of whom would later be identified with the Lost Generation.
-Most notable among them was a relatively unknown Ernest Hemingway, whom Fitzgerald first met in May 1925 and grew to admire.
+Most notable among them was a then relatively unknown Ernest Hemingway, whom Fitzgerald first met in May 1925 and grew to admire.
 Hemingway later recalled that, during this early period of their relationship, Fitzgerald became his most loyal friend.

 In contrast to his friendship with Scott, Hemingway disliked Zelda and described her as "insane" in his memoir, A Moveable Feast.
 Hemingway claimed that Zelda preferred her husband to write lucrative short stories as opposed to novels in order to support her accustomed lifestyle.
 "I always felt a story in the [Saturday Evening] Post was tops", Zelda later recalled, "But Scott couldn't stand to write them."
 To supplement their income, Fitzgerald often wrote stories for magazines such as The Saturday Evening Post, Collier's Weekly, and Esquire.
 He would first write his stories in an 'authentic' manner, then rewrite them to add plot twists which increased their salability as magazine stories.
 This "whoring", as Hemingway called these sales, emerged as a sore point in their friendship.
 After reading The Great Gatsby, an impressed Hemingway vowed to put any differences with Fitzgerald aside and to aid him in any way he could, although he feared Zelda would derail Fitzgerald's writing career.

 Hemingway alleged that Zelda sought to destroy her husband, and she purportedly taunted Fitzgerald over his penis size.
 After examining it in a public restroom, Hemingway confirmed Fitzgerald's penis to be of average size.
 Both Fitzgerald's mistress Sheilah Graham and acquaintance Arnold Gingrich, "who once saw Fitzgerald with his bathrobe open," likewise attested his genitalia to be average.
 A more serious rift soon occurred when Zelda belittled Fitzgerald with homophobic slurs and accused him of engaging in a homosexual relationship with Hemingway.
 At the time, Fitzgerald had written in his private notebook about Hemingway: "I really loved him, but of course it wore out like a love affair."
 Fitzgerald decided to have sex with a prostitute to prove his heterosexuality.
 Zelda found condoms he had purchased before any encounter occurred, and a bitter quarrel ensued, resulting in lingering jealousy.
 Soon after, Zelda threw herself down a flight of marble stairs at a party because Fitzgerald, engrossed in talking to Isadora Duncan, ignored her.
 In December 1926, after two unpleasant years in Europe which considerably strained their marriage, the Fitzgeralds returned to America.